 Understanding the amount of NTA is important because:

-- A company with high NTA is able to obtain acquisition financing more easily since it owns more assets to use as security for loans.
+A company with a high NTA is able to obtain acquisition financing more easily since it owns more assets to use as security for loans.

 It is important to know that although determining the NTA for a company offers benefits, its usefulness varies greatly across industries.
 For example, medical device manufacturers often own intangible assets (patents) that are far more valuable than their tangible assets.
 On the other hand, real estate holding companies own little to no intangible assets.